-The use of sound to address physical and psychological issues has moved from the purely esoteric to the area known as CAM (complimentary and alternative medicine).
-Studies are being done and positive results have been reported.
+Singing bowl therapy is a modern way of describing an ancient sound healing practice.
+Modern because the term “singing bowl” is modern, ancient because the use of metallic objects to produce healing sounds goes back millennia.
+Addressing physical and psychological issues through the use of sound has moved from the purely esoteric to the area known as CAM (complimentary and alternative medicine).
+Sound healing studies are being done and positive results have been reported.
+Because of their unique sonic characteristics, singing bowls healing properties are a part of this wider exploration.

 In Boston Dr Michael Grodin has been using Tibetan singing bowls as part of a therapeutic regime for relieving post traumatic stress disorder (PTSD) in Tibetan monk refugees.
 The sound of the singing bowls is used as to help reconnect the monks with their heart energies for complete sound healing.